 Using new controllable switching devices, called the Weezap and Lynx, integrated into our network management system, Smart Street will stabilise voltage and avoid it falling above or below statutory limits.

 We will then reduce the supply voltage to our customers to an optimum level so that our networks and our customers’ appliances work more efficiently, a technique known as conservation voltage reduction.

 Smart Street will demonstrate a step change in the co-ordination and operation of electricity networks in Great Britain and is the first demonstration of a fully centralised low voltage network management and automation system.

-This innovative approach will keep costs down for customers, reduce carbon emissions and help get the most from the existing network.
+This innovative approach will enable low carbon technologies to be connected to the network more quickly, keep costs down for customers, reduce carbon emissions and help get the most from the existing network.

 The project runs from January 2014 until April 2018.